Hello, Kids and Other Readers,

 Recently, I talked about how we are living in an unusual time with staying home and social distancing to be safe.
 We can use this problem for the good.
 I call it being Lemonade Heroes.

 So while you’re taking lots of lemons and making sweet lemonade in the form of good deeds and having a generous spirit, consider trying this system to show others that you care all the time.
-I call it, “Contact the Squares!”
+I call it, “Check in with the Squares.”

 To start, take a sheet of notebook paper or printer paper.
 Fold it in half three times so that when you unfold it, you have eight squares or rectangles.